-The St. Louis Blues forward was critical of himself following his team's 4-3 loss to the Los Angeles Kings in the Western Conference Quarterfinals, calling it embarrassing despite scoring the first two Stanley Cup Playoff goals of his career.
+The St. Louis Blues forward was critical of himself following his team's 4-3 loss to the Los Angeles Kings in the Western Conference Quarterfinals, calling it embarrassing, despite scoring the first two playoff goals of his career.

 "I think we started trying to make some cute plays at the blue line," Oshie said.
 "I'll speak for my line when I say we were good at times and we were terrible at other times.
 I could have single-handedly prevented three of their goals.
 I'm probably to blame for those three.

 "Being on the ice for all four of the other team's goals is pretty embarrassing."

 With Game 5 slated for Wednesday (9 p.m.
 ET, NHLN-US, CNBC, CBC), look for the trio to have a chip on their shoulders with the best-of-7 series all squared at 2-2.